 Some breeds of dogs like boxers, Blue Heelers, and even bulldogs are recognizable by their short tails, but many were actually born with full-length tails.
 In the first few months of a puppy's life, some dog owners and breeders choose to dock dogs' tails for several reasons.
 This can be done for medical reasons, such as damage from frostbite or fracture if the pup’s tail gets shut in the door.
 Some dogs like Labrador retrievers are "tail beaters" in a constant state of bloody injury from flailing their tails against objects.
 Sometimes a puppy is born with a "crook" in the tail that may catch on objects and cause injury, and so this is removed for safety reasons.

 But most puppy tail docking happens for cosmetic reasons so that the dog will look a certain way.
 Hunting dogs and terrier breeds most typically have docked tails.

 What Are Docked Tails?

 Historically, tails were docked (or "curtailed") to prevent injury to them during work.
 Centuries ago when only nobility was allowed to own certain kinds of dogs, a commoner's "cur" dog had his tail docked to easily tell him apart from purebred dogs owned by the aristocracy.
 Today the American Kennel Club member dog breed clubs include docked tails in more than 40 breed standards.

 How Docking is Done

 The puppy tail is measured, and the amputation made between the appropriate vertebrae.
 Absorbable stitches or tissue glue ensure a more cosmetic healed tail with skin closed over the stump of the bone, rather than just lopping off a portion of the tail.
 It should be done under sterile conditions by a veterinarian familiar with breed standards.

-Today, the practice is more a tradition than a health consideration.
+Today, the practice is more of a tradition than a health consideration.
 In fact, dog registries in Europe forbid tail docking as inhumane.
 The practice is controversial, even in the United States.